emsesp/EMS-ESP32/README.md

 The EMS circuit is really all credit to the hard work many people have done before me, noticeably *susisstrolch* with his ESP8266 [version](https://github.com/susisstrolch/EMS-ESP8266_12-PCB/tree/newmaster/Schematics/EMS-ESP8266-12).

 I've included a prototype boards you can build yourself on a breadboard.
-One part for only reading values from the Boiler and an extension with the write logic so you can send commands.
+One part for only reading values from the Boiler and an extension with the write logic so you can also send commands.

 We need the Rx/Tx of the ESP8266 for flashing, so the code in ``emsuart.cpp`` switches the UART pins to use RX1 and TX1 (GPIO13/D7 and GPIO15/D8 respectively).
-This also prevents any bogus stack data being sent to EMS bus when the ESP8266 decides to crash after a Watch Dog Reset.
+This also prevents any bogus stack data being sent to EMS bus when the ESP8266 decides to crash like after a Watch Dog Reset.

 The breadboard layout was done using [DIY Layout Creator](https://github.com/bancika/diy-layout-creator) and sources files are included in the repo.